Empowering WebAssembly with Thin Kernel Interfaces: Evaluation of

 We evaluated \sysname by compiling and executing several real-world applications, build systems, and libraries.
-We find that this enables Wasm binaries to effortlessly plug into existing ecosystems with both minimal code changes and minimal API-instrinsic overhead, demonstrating its potential in pushing Wasm to new domains like cyber-physical systems.
+We find that this enables Wasm binaries to more easily plug into existing ecosystems with both minimal code changes and minimal API-intrinsic overhead.

-\paragraph{Implementation Choices} We evaluate \sysname with a reference implementation in the WebAssembly Micro Runtime (WAMR)~\cite{Wamr}, which we chose because it supports many architectures, has extensive functionality, and has a high-performance AOT compiler in addition to an interpreter.
-For simplicity and completeness, we implement the \singlewp process model and insert safepoints for signal polling only at loop headers to reduce overhead.
-Our \sysname implementation in WAMR successfully runs on \texttt{x86-64}, \texttt{aarch64}, and \texttt{riscv-64}; all evaluations on \sysname are collected using this fully-featured runtime on AoT compiled code.
+\paragraph{Implementation Choices} We evaluate \sysname with a reference implementation in the WebAssembly Micro Runtime (WAMR)~\cite{Wamr}, a popular Wasm engine written in C that supports many architectures, has extensive functionality, and has a high-performance AoT compiler in addition to an interpreter.
+For simplicity and completeness, we implement the \singlewp process model and support asynchronous signals by inserting safepoints for signal polling at loop headers for low overhead. \difftxt{Our \sysname implementation in WAMR currently supports \texttt{x86-64}, \texttt{aarch64}, and \texttt{riscv-64} host ISAs and was deployed successfully across a cluster of 24 diverse edge devices, including 10 resource-constrained single-board computers.} All evaluations on \sysname below, unless otherwise specified, are collected using a fully-featured runtime on AoT compiled code.

 \paragraph{Coverage} Using our diagnostic analysis (Fig.~\ref{fig_app_syscall_profile}), we implemented the 137 most common syscalls that cover a wide range of applications compiled against \sysname to date.
-The \sysname implementation is $\approx$ 2000 lines of C code, with $<$ 100 lines of code of architecture-specific code per platform.
-We created a lightly modified version of \textit{musl-libc}~\cite{musl-libc} to serve as the \sysname C standard library with these notable features: \begin{itemize}[noitemsep, topsep=0pt] \item All syscalls used are bound by name. \item We provide Wasm support for threads/TLS. \item We use portable versions of architecture-specific structures and flags (\texttt{kstat}, file-creation flags, \texttt{ksigaction}) \item We omit the dynamic-linking library, which is not currently supported by the WebAssembly ecosystem. \end{itemize}
+The \sysname implementation is $\approx$ 2000 lines of C code, with $<$ 100 lines of platform-specific code.
+We created a lightly-modified version of \texttt{musl-libc}~\cite{musl-libc} to serve as the \sysname C standard library with these notable features: \begin{itemize}[noitemsep, topsep=0pt] \item full support for threads and TLS; \item portable versions of architecture-specific structures and flags (\texttt{kstat}, file-creation flags, \texttt{ksigaction}, etc); \item static linking only, since dynamic linking is not currently supported by the Wasm ecosystem. \end{itemize} We also build LLVM's \texttt{libc++} over \texttt{musl-libc} to target C++ applications and a new Rust target toolchain to support the Rust ecosystem \texttt{(wasm32-wali-linux-musl)}.

-\paragraph{Porting Effort}
+\subsection{Porting Effort}

-We collected a suite of common Linux applications, ranging across various domains, that compile using a custom \sysname clang target with minimal changes to the existing WASI target (Table~\ref{table_wali_compiled}).
-Most required changes are a result of strict type-checking enforcement for Wasm indirect calls unlike that of the C standard.